Professional Development Tools and Events for Donors and Grantmaking Organizations

 Our State of Generosity

 This special project preserves and shares the milestones that have made Michigan a philanthropic leader.
-Our State of Generosity’s forthcoming online platform will include stories and tools for other states to use as a blueprint for effective philanthropy.
+Our State of Generosity’s online platform includes stories and tools for other states to use as a blueprint for effective philanthropy.
 Learn more.

-We house the Frey Chair for Family Philanthropy, the nation’s first endowed chair on family philanthropy.
-We are establishing the W.K.
-Kellogg Community Philanthropy Chair, also the first of its kind.
-Both support original research in the field, with a focus on how new data and ideas can equip donors, grantmaking organizations, and others in the field.
+We house the Frey Chair for Family Philanthropy, the nation’s first endowed chair on family philanthropy, as well as the W.K.
+Kellogg Community Philanthropy Chair, also the first of its kind in the U.S. Both positions support original research in the field, with a focus on how new data and ideas can equip donors, grantmaking organizations, and others in the field.

 Archive and Special Collections